KITTEN: A Knowledge-Integrated Evaluation of

-title={KITTEN: A Knowledge-Intensive Evaluation of Image Generation on Visual Entities},
+title = {{KITTEN}: A Knowledge-Integrated Evaluation of Image Generation on Visual Entities},

 author={Huang, Hsin-Ping and Wang, Xinyi and Bitton, Yonatan and Taitelbaum, Hagai and